alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/types/userOperationOverrides.md

   overrides
 );

-// Fallback to user paying the gas fee isntead of the paymaster const txHash = await smartAccountClient.waitForUserOperationTransaction({
+// Fallback to user paying the gas fee instead of the paymaster const txHash = await smartAccountClient.waitForUserOperationTransaction({
   hash: userOperationResult.hash,
 });